qcc4cp/qcc/README.md

 ## Run

 The main algorithms are all in `src`.
-To run individual algorithms via `bazel`, run any of these command lines (note the missing `.py` extensions):
+To run individual algorithms via `bazel`, run any of these command lines.
+Note the missing `.py` extensions when using `bazel`).
+Alternatively, run each Python file with `python <file>` (PYTHONPATH must point to the root directory):

 ```
 # Algorithms discussed in the book: